Madelovina/Study-Notification/README.md

 # Study-Notification
 Study Notification is a program made by for other students to help them study.
-After loading in a Quizlet, setting a minimum and maximum timeout for notifications, and setting the notification sound, notifications will appear within the given interval that you said with a term/definition pairing from the Quizlet.
+After loading in a Quizlet, setting a minimum and maximum timeout for notifications, and setting the notification sound, notifications will appear within the given interval that you set with a term/definition pairing from the Quizlet.

 ## Installation